To all Polish language learners this is a plentiful resource of books that are not easily available anywhere in the UK.

 - Calling a Polish person ‘wieśniak‘ (which means ‘a village person’) would be the way of saying they have no manners.
 The other way would be to call them ‘burak‘ – ‘a beetroot’, more of an oaf with a red face, or ‘baran‘ – ‘a ram’.

 - Interestingly, Polish people are polite even when they argue, especially if they don’t know each other.
-You might hear the odd “Pan jest idiotą.”
+You might hear “Pan jest idiotą.”
 (Sir, you’re an idiot).

 - Poles like to think about themselves as very generous people (have you noticed that they always give you something to eat or drink when you pop in?).
 Saying that somebody is ‘skąpy jak Szkot‘ – ‘stingy like a Scotsman’ wouldn’t go down well.